jstet/somda_project/README.md

 Having installed the requirements and initialized modal, you can run the retrieval_*.py files.

 ### Data Analysis
-Start up your Jupyter server and open the corresponding notebooks.
+Start up your Jupyter server and run the corresponding notebooks.

 ## Quality Ensurance
 - Pre-Commit is set up to enforce linting with ruff and formatting with black